 We are all essential to the proper functioning of the body of Christ!
 There is a great work to do and there is room for all who want to be involved in the Lord's work.
 Although we can’t do everything, remember, that the Lord has placed us in His body in the place that pleased Him (I Corinthians 12:4-27).
 It isn’t important if you can’t do what others can do, it is important that you do what you can do.
 Thank God for those people who know they can't do everything but are determined to do something!

-We all need holding up.
-We all need our arms, or our faith supported up by the arms or faith of another.
+We all need to be held up.
+We all need our arms or our faith supported up by the arms or faith of another.
 Like Moses, Aaron, and Hur, we are all part of the great “cloud of witnesses” and it is our responsibility to point others to Christ, while at the same time, keeping your eyes on the LORD (Hebrews 12:1-2).
-Nothing means as much to we minister’s like the Hur’s within the congregation who are holding our hands up in prayer.
+Nothing means as much to we minister’s as the Hur’s within the congregation who are holding our hands up in prayer.

 We are a Team working for the same Goal, to see:

 Questions to Consider:

 What is something you can you today to lift the burdens of another?